Young Laois dad shares story of living with MS

 John says: “Without family and friends, I would be lost.
 The support I get is incredible.”

-Among the biggest challenges John faces are fatigue, walking, balance and the sudden change from feeling fine to not feeling fine at all.
+Among the biggest challenges he faces are fatigue, walking, balance and the sudden change from "feeling fine to not feeling fine at all".
 He is also keen to challenge one of the common misconceptions about MS, saying: “Just because I look okay doesn’t mean I am okay … hidden disabilities.”

 For John, living with MS means living with uncertainty, as he says: “Every minute, every hour and every day is a mystery.”